Types of Contract Manufacturing: Everything You Need to Know

 Many large companies based in the United States will set up factories and production plants in other countries to manufacture their products.
 This process often involves subcontracting with human resources firms in the other countries to obtain the labor force needed for manufacturing.
 However, this process has come with some negative publicity, especially when looking at what these laborers are paid and their working conditions.

 If you need help with the types of contract manufacturing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.